Listen to our podcast in which tech founders reflect on their journey of building a successful startup and reveal their secrets to success.

 Real-time applications.
 As we have found that Node.js can ensure great speed and performance, one of the textbook Node.js use cases is real-time messaging, or chatting.
 The environment can support heavy traffic of multiple short messages, or chatrooms when messages are displayed to many users at the same time.

 IoT applications.
-Node.js is also an excellent tool for implementing IoT development projects.
+The synergy of Node.js IoT is the best possible for implementing IoT development projects.
 First, Node js is fast and powerful, and therefore capable of handling large data flows.
 Second, you can easily integrate Node.js with IoT protocols (the integration with MQTT and WebSockets can be a good example).
 And finally, the Node Package Manager briefly described above, has a significant number of helpful IoT modules that help implement the most ambitious IoT projects.
 These are just a few reasons why some big brands, including Microsoft, are already using Node.js for their IOT development purposes.

 Collaborative tools.
 This Node.js use case example is also related to its ability to process real-time flows.
 You should have heard of Trello, a project management application that is rather popular with software development companies.
 Well, Trello was developed on the basis of Node.js and benefited from its event-driven, non-blocking model.
 Node.js is great for applications requiring immediate updates, such as various collaboration tools and online documentation suites.